-There are two main options for your trip to Yosemite National Park to hike Half Dome:
+There are two options for your trip to Yosemite National Park to hike Half Dome:

 I definitely recommend breaking up the hike and making it a weekend-trip by camping the night before hiking Half Dome.
 Not only will this make for a more enjoyable trip, but I also feel like it’s slightly easier to obtain a permit this way.

 (This is a lot of info- bear with me!
 Wanted to give you all the details so you can be fully prepared.
-If you already have a permit, skip down to the bottom for hiking Half Dome tips).
+If you already have a permit, skip down to the bottom for tips for hiking Half Dome).

 The Half Dome cables are up from around mid-May to early October each year.
 Permits are required to hike up the Half Dome cables, allowing 300 people per day (225 day hikers and 75 backpackers).